AstraZeneca: EU regulator rules vaccine is 'safe' for use | DW | 18.03.2021

 Some 25 African countries have already been given doses of the AstraZeneca vaccine through the COVAX program.
 However, some of them have now joined the growing list of countries to suspend its use.

-Experts have warned that this may hamper the uptake of the virus in countries where people are already skeptical of the virus or of vaccines in general.
+Experts have warned that this may hamper the battle against the virus in countries where people are already skeptical of the virus or of vaccines in general.

 The AstraZeneca vaccine was praised for its cost-effectiveness and its easy-to-store advantages.
 But as countries stop using AstraZeneca, doubts about the vaccine continue to rise.